hhsu15/docker/README.md

 ```
 - now you started redis server, let's try redis cli.
 Notice, this is effectively starting another program within the container.
 The command you need is:
 ```
-docker exec -it <container id> <command>  # -it allows you to provide input to the container
+docker exec -it <container id> <command>  # -it allows you to provide input to the running container
 ```
 - so the actual command will be like this:
 ```